-10 Although it is difficult to predict long-term future outcomes, the ultimate capacity of the Airport's two runway system could exceed 82 MAP and 85 ATM per hour depending on future fleet mix and technology.
+11 Although it is difficult to predict long-term future outcomes, the ultimate capacity of the Airport's two runway system could exceed 82 MAP and 85 ATM per hour depending on future fleet mix and technology.
 The Airservices Australia preliminary airspace analysis, using the current fleet mix and technology, suggests this could possibly be as high as 103 ATM per hour.
+12 The estimate of 85 busy hour ATMs for the long-term scenario (2063) is based on the aviation activity forecasts, and is distinct from the maximum airport

-11 The estimate of 85 busy hour ATMs for the long-term scenario (2063) is based on the aviation activity forecasts, and is distinct from the maximum airport capacity ATM per hour assessed by Airservices
+12 The estimate of 85 busy hour ATMs for the long-term scenario (2063) is based on the aviation activity forecasts, and is distinct from the maximum airport capacity ATM per hour assessed by Airservices.